 The retina is a layer of light-sensing cells lining the back of your eye.
 As light rays enter your eye, the retina converts the rays into signals, which are sent through the optic nerve to your brain where they are recognized as images.
 The macula is the central portion of the retina responsible for clear, detailed vision which is needed for activities such as reading and driving.
-Damage to your macula causes blurred central vision, making it difficult to perform tasks such as reading small print, threading a needle, or reading a street sign.
-Straight lines can often appear wavy.
-Vision loss can vary from barely noticeable to severe.
+Macular pucker surgery can help correct blurred vision from a damaged macula.

 The macula normally lies flat against the back of the eye.
-An epiretinal membrane (macular pucker) is when wrinkles, creases or bulges form on the macula.
+An epiretinal membrane (macular pucker) is when wrinkles, creases, or bulges form on the macula.

 - Torn or detached retina